rcordero2/msgApp/README.md

-# Creating a messaging app using socket.io and express framework
+# Creating a  basic messaging app using socket.io and express framework.
+The "Hello World" for socket.io.